 Construction contracts involve two parties; owners and contractors.
-The owner that needs a job outsourced, and the contractor who will execute the job.
+Owners need a job outsourced and the contractor executes the job.
 The two parties work together to draw up a contract and agree on the terms of completion and payment.

 Types of Construction Contracts

-A cost plus contract is used when construction project expenses are uncertain.
-While this can seem a liability, cost plus contracts often include incentives for coming in under budget and caps on expenditures.
-This avoids conflict and ensure contractors are paid a fair overhead.
+A cost-plus contract is used when construction project expenses are uncertain.
+While this can seem like a liability, cost-plus contracts often include incentives for coming in under budget and set caps on expenditures.
+This avoids conflict and ensures contractors are paid a fair overhead.

 Time and Materials Contract

-Time and materials contracts are a fitting choice when the scope of a project is totally unknown.
-In this case, contractors will charge an hourly rate for labor and for materials as needed.
-Because this does leave uncertainty, these contracts must be specific and prepare for almost anything.
+Time and materials contracts are a fitting choice when the scope of a project is completely unknown.
+In this case, contractors charge an hourly rate for labor and for materials as needed.
+Because this leaves uncertainty, these contracts must be specific and prepare for almost anything.
 An owner should include incentives for construction projects completed ahead of schedule and/or under budget.

-A time and materials contract is a good choice for small projects, as they require such close supervision.
-For example, all costs must be carefully monitored and classified in order to document them closely and ensure contracts are adhered to.
-As you can imagine, this becomes more and more difficult the larger the project.
-The advantage to choosing a time and materials contract is it protects owners from overpaying contractors.
+A time and materials contract is a good choice for small projects as they require close supervision.
+For example, all costs must be carefully monitored and classified in order to document them and ensure contracts are followed.
+As you can imagine, this becomes increasingly difficult the larger the project.
+The advantage of choosing a time and materials contract is it protects owners from overpaying contractors.